namlook/mongokit/doc/source/tutorial.rst

     my first blog post

-pymongo_ makes it very easy to perform complex queries on your data so for more information, see the :doc:`query` documentation.
+pymongo_ makes it very easy to perform complex queries on your data so for more information, see the :doc:`crud` documentation.